Access4all/a11y-checklist/en/wcag/1-perceivable/1.4-distinguishable/1.4.12-text-spacing/README.md

 - Character spacing (`letter-spacing`) can be changed by at least `0.12` times the font size.

 **Note:** This only applies to ‘real’ text; texts on graphics are not affected.
-For requirements relating to images of a text, see 📜-1.4.5.
+For requirements relating to images of a text, see **📜-1.4.5 Images of Text**.

 **Important:** The requirement does not demand that the specified change options be implemented in the programming (e.g. using a style switcher).
 It only requires that subsequent adjustments made in the browser do not lead to text being cut off or overlapped or to a loss of functionality.